Gaunish/ABR_Video_Algo/README.md

 - The video manifest file is a JSON file that describes the available bitrate for the video, each chunks’ size and duration;
 - The ABR algorithm is the algorithm you should implement in this lab.

-`python3 ../src/sabre.py --abr CustomAbr.py [--replace CustomReplacement.py]`
+`python3 sabre.py --abr CustomAbr.py [--replace CustomReplacement.py --network network.json]`

 After being given all these things, Sabre will come up with an output that contains various user experience-related metrics.